-Sometimes you can find child pricing on the website of the company you’re dealing with, but just as often, there is no mention of a discount.
+Sometimes, you can find child pricing on the company’s website, but just as often, there is no mention of a discount.
 Even when there’s nothing written, be sure to ask.
 A quick email ahead of time or a simple question when you’re buying tickets can save you as much as half of the cost when traveling.

 When you travel with kids, THINGS.
 WILL.
 GO.
 WRONG.

 Maybe your little one has to go to the bathroom and you end up missing a bus.
-Maybe your son will leave his iPhone in a taxi in Barcelona with no way to get it back.
-Maybe you plan a great restaurant for kids at your destination, only to arrive and find it closed for renovations.
+Maybe your teenager will leave his iPhone in a taxi in Barcelona with no way to get it back.
+Maybe you find a great restaurant for kids at your destination, only to arrive and find it closed for renovations.

 There’s really nothing you can do to avoid these situations.
-The sooner you accept the inevitable, the less stress you will feel when it happens.
+The sooner you accept the inevitable, the less stressed you’ll be when it happens.